Zentralblatt MATH (zbMATH) is the world’s most comprehensive and

 However, if you can not find your latest article even though it matches the criteria of zbMATH please do not hesitate to contact our editors via email@example.com.

 It is one of our current main projects to improve and broaden the inclusion of references.
-Currently more than 430,000 entries contain references.
+Currently more than 1.2 million entries contain references.

 Due to this high data quality and the comprehensive coverage of the world's mathematical literature the citation numbers provided by zbMATH very reliably reflect the specific impact of your research within the mathematical community.

-Moreover, our reference recognition is improved continuously.
-Currently we have more than 5 million linked references.
+Moreover, our reference recognition is continuously being improved.
+Currently zbMATH has more than 14 million linked references.